 Editor’s Note: Speaking as a career sales and marketing executive, this is my favorite topic on the site.
 No matter how digital the world gets, there’s always a place for a sharp eye and a little hustle to close deals.
-Personal selling and deal structuring has always been my highest value-per-hour skill.

 Why Freelance Sales Agents Are Needed For High Ticket Purchases